A Typical Dental Implant Process

 - Placing your dental implants– Dr Norcross carefully places the dental implant into the jaw bone using digitally guided keyhole surgery.
 If you’re having a tooth removed, this may be done prior to surgery or at the same time.
 If you require a bone graft to build up more bone to support the implant, this is often done prior to implant surgery.

 - Designing your new tooth– Several months after your implant has successfully integrated with the jaw bone, new impressions are taken to design your new tooth.

 - Creating your new tooth– your new tooth is carefully crafted and colour matched by our dental lab technicians to blend in with your natural teeth.

 - Fitting your new tooth– After they are both created, the crown and abutment are attached to the dental implant.

-- Maintaining your new smile– After six months, we check your dental implant and tooth, then professionally clean and polish your teeth.
+- Maintaining your new smile– After four weeks, we check your dental implant and tooth, then you’ll attend a check-up and professional clean and polish every six months thereafter.